 In support of Finding 1, the Applicant states that the subject property has three distinct geographical types.
 The top level (table), a lower level (river bottom), and a sloping hill (bluff) that divides the two levels.
 The parcel is dual zoned with the top level (table) zoned AL-20 (Limited Agricultural, 20-acre minimum parcel size), and the lower level (river bottom) zoned R-C-40 (Resource Conservation, 40-acre minimum parcel size) Zone District.
 The current use of the site is for agricultural cultivation, specifically transitioning from plum orchards to pistachio orchards.
 The Applicant indicates that due to the western boundary with its sharp angular shape and presence of the bluff will become a problem for maneuvering pistachio harvesting equipment, which under current circumstances, would become vacant to allow safe maneuverability of farming equipment.
-Under the proposal, a portion of the proposal would keep as much land under agricultural production.
+Under the proposal, a portion of the proposed parcel will remain in plum production with the remainder utilized as a homesite.
+The proposal would keep as much land under agricultural production.
 The land that would be unfarmable would be utilized for the homesite.
 The Applicant also notes that they help manage the orchards on the property.